 Although Win8ToGo will run from a Removable USB Flash drive, it is best to use a 'Fixed Disk' type of USB Flash drive or USB Hard Disk.
 There are problems if running Win7/8ToGo from a Removable USB drive (such as some Updates not working).

-IMPORTANT: Win8.1ToGo will not boot from a Removable-type of USB Flash drive, Win 8ToGo will boot from a Removable-type of USB Flash drive.
+IMPORTANT: Win8.1ToGo will not boot from a Removable-type of USB Flash drive unless you use a VHD, Win 8ToGo will boot from a Removable-type of USB Flash drive.

 This feature is only officially supported in the Windows 8 Enterprise Volume Licence version - see here for details of how to make Win8ToGo Using Enterprise.